V4Fire/Client/src/core/session/README.md

 });
 ```

+## Getters

+### emitter

+The event emitter to broadcast session events.

+## Functions

 ### isExists

-Returns true if a session is already exists.
+Returns true if the current session is already initialized.

 ```typescript
 import * as session from 'core/session';